yogan/tmux-techtalk/slides.md

 - `tmux at -t <name>`
 - `tmux ls`

+. . .

 ### Session Names

 - when no *session name* is passed, *tmux* will just assign numbers when creating sessions
-- existing sessions can be rename with `rename-session`
+- existing sessions can be renamed with `rename-session`
 - the `attach` command defaults to the last recently created unattached session